lexpostma/Rickies/Roadmap.md

 -   [ ] Improve support for ties (earlier predictions did not always have winners).
 -   [x] Add web app splash screens.
 -   [ ] Support for holiday specials
+-   [ ] Add pinch to zoom to the chairman timeline

 _See the [changelog](Changelog.md) with everything that’s already implemented._